Fourth television network: Fox Broadcasting Company

-By 1985, there were 267 independent television stations operational in the U.S., most of which were broadcasting on UHF.
-In May 1985, News Corporation paid $1.55 billion to acquire six independent stations in major U.S. cities from Metromedia.
-In October 1985, 20th Century Fox (which News Corporation founder Rupert Murdoch purchased the previous year) announced the formation of Fox Broadcasting Company, an independent television system, to compete with the three major television networks.
-20th Century Fox's television division would partner with the former Metromedia stations to both produce and distribute programming.
-Because Metromedia was a company descended from the DuMont Television Network, radio personality Clarke Ingram argued that Fox was essentially not a new fourth network per se, but DuMont "rising from the ashes".
-Former DuMont stations like WNYW in New York City and KTTV in Los Angeles became charter affiliates of the new network.
-Fox debuted on October 6, 1986, with 88 affiliates, many of them UHF stations; the network started with only a single program, The Late Show, a late-night talk show hosted by Joan Rivers, which attempted (and mightily struggled) to compete against NBC stalwart The Tonight Show Starring Johnny Carson.
-Fox expanded into prime time in two phases over the course of three months starting in April 1987, running two hours of programming per night on Saturdays and Sundays.
+By 1985, there were 267 independent television stations operational in the U.S., most of which were broadcasting on VHF and UHF.

+Rupert Murdoch, an Australian publishing mogul, initiated two major transactions in 1985 that finally resulted in a fourth television network.
+Murdoch's News Corporation first purchased controlling interest in 20th Century-Fox Film Corporation (TCF) on March 20, 1985, for $250 million, then on May 6, 1985, purchased Metromedia's program syndication unit and six television stations for $2.5 billion.
+The latter purchase immediately launched industry speculation of a new fourth network, as Murdoch boasted that the Metromedia stations could be used to exploit TCF's film and television library.
+To win regulatory approval for the deal, Murdoch gave up his Australian citizenship and became a naturalized U.S. citizen on September 4, 1985.
+When the Metromedia deal closed on March 6, 1986, it was renamed Fox Television Stations Group; an executive team began to be recruited for Fox Broadcasting Company (Fox), which at that point only consisted of president Jamie Kellner and his secretary.

+The launch of Fox took place through a staggered process.
+The network's first program, The Late Show with Joan Rivers, debuted on October 6, 1986, amid plans to unveil their first night of prime time programming on April 5, 1987.
+At the same time, TCF chairman Barry Diller openly floated the idea of Fox bidding against ABC for the rights to Monday Night Football, which proved unsuccessful.
+Encountering poor ratings and negative critical reviews, Joan Rivers left The Late Show on May 15, 1987; while briefly encountering success with guest host Arsenio Hall, Fox replaced Late Show with The Wilton North Report, which was cancelled after 21 episodes.

-The new network was ridiculed by critics and scorned by executives of the Big Three networks.
-They believed that Fox, like previous fourth networks, would be limited by being on UHF stations which had poor viewership and mediocre signal reception.
+Fox was ridiculed by critics and scorned by Big Three network executives, which believed that, like previous fourth network attempts, it would be limited by being mostly on UHF stations.
 NBC entertainment president Brandon Tartikoff dismissively nicknamed Fox "the coat hanger network," implying that viewers would need to attach wire hangers (often used as a free alternative to set-top loop antennas used to receive UHF signals) to their television sets to view the network's shows.
 NBC head Grant Tinker declared, "I will never put a fourth column on my schedule board.
 There will only be three."
 Indeed, just two years into its existence, the network was already struggling, and Fox executives considered pulling the plug on the network.
-By 1990, however, Fox had cracked the top 30 in the Nielsen ratings through the surprise success of The Simpsons (an animated series spun off from The Tracey Ullman Show, one of the network's initial series), which became the first series from a fourth network to enter the top 30 since the demise of DuMont more than 30 years earlier.
+By 1990, however, Fox cracked the top 30 in the Nielsen ratings through the surprise success of The Simpsons (an animated series spun off from The Tracey Ullman Show, one of the network's initial series), which became the first series from a fourth network to enter the top 30 since the demise of DuMont more than 30 years earlier.